🇪🇪Estonia · Visas

 Three routes in, one thing missing

-Before listing what Estonia offers, it is worth stating plainly what it does not.
-There is no golden visa.
-There is no residency-by-investment programme.
-There is no minimum capital amount that buys a residence permit.
-Investors who move real operating businesses to Estonia qualify on the startup or self-employment tracks, the same as anyone else, on the merits of the business rather than the size of the deposit.
-This is not an oversight or a gap in Estonian immigration law; it is a deliberate policy position.
+Start with what Estonia does not offer.
+There is no golden visa and no residency-by-investment programme.
+Investors who move real operating businesses here qualify on the startup or entrepreneurship tracks, on the merits of the business rather than the size of a deposit.
+That is a deliberate policy position, not a gap.

 What Estonia does offer is four functional routes for non-EU nationals, plus the standard EU free-movement framework for EEA and Swiss nationals.
-The routes are: the one-year Digital Nomad Visa (D-visa) for high-earning remote workers; the Startup Visa for founders of scalable technology companies reviewed by the Startup Committee; the employment residence permit (TRP) for workers on Estonian employer payroll; and the entrepreneurship TRP for self-employed individuals.
-Each non-EU route leads to permanent residency after five years of continuous legal stay.
+The routes are: the Digital Nomad Visa (D-visa) for remote workers, valid up to a year; the startup founder permit, gated on an expert committee of the Ministry of the Interior; the employment residence permit (TRP) for workers on Estonian employer payroll; and the entrepreneurship TRP, which carries a real capital requirement.
+Each residence permit leads to long-term resident status after five years, subject to a B1 Estonian exam that is easy to overlook at this stage.

 A word on e-Residency, which generates more confusion than any other aspect of Estonian immigration. e-Residency is a digital identity programme that lets non-residents register and run an EU-based company entirely online, from anywhere in the world.
 It is useful for invoicing EU clients, running a single-member OÜ, and accessing EU digital signatures.
 It grants zero right of residence in Estonia or anywhere in the Schengen zone. e-Residency holders must apply for a separate residence permit if they wish to physically live in the country.